 How Much Does A Bridge Cost?

 Pre-fabricated bridges, like most custom manufacturing, vary tremendously in cost depending on the size and features chosen.
 Equally important is what combination of loadings (pedestrian / vehicular/ snow/ stream loads) and which design codes are applied to the structure.
 There is no national agreement on what codes, loads, and stresses should apply, so it is often dictated per the collaborative judgments from owners, consultants and local governments.
-Our structures can easily range from $350 a linear foot to over $2,000 a linear foot depending on usage, aesthetics, applicable codes, and other options.
+Our structures can easily range from $500 – $2,000 a linear foot, depending on the size of the bridge, usage, aesthetics, applicable codes, and other options.
 This huge variance in pricing is why our team is available Monday through Friday to offer a quick budget price right over the phone or within 24 hours on web-inquiries in most cases.

 Fortunately, Excel Bridge provides the design, fabrication, and delivery which takes all those tasks off your plate.
 Because we design and build bridges all day and every day, our experience and efficiencies can often reduce your total costs by up to 2/3.
 Including Excel’s steel or aluminum bridges in your project can mean clearing much longer spans than most other bridging options allow, virtually eliminating the need for piers.
 This can save a lot of time, money, and headaches with being able to free-span areas that other owners or agencies may control.

 Other costs that should be considered and are outside of Excel Bridge’s scope are:

 - Utilizing a contractor to construct the abutments/ foundations (and piers if needed) and set the bridge(s)